 Delimitations

 Delimitations are definitions that are used as boundaries within a study to ensure that the study does not become impossible to complete (Pemberton, 2012).
 Delimitation decisions that are made by the researcher can affect the population, setting, or even data collection instruments (Pemberton, 2012).
-Researcher delimitations was from the sample, data collection, and data analysis.
-Sample delimitations for this research was due to the participants are only African Americans who have graduated from a PWI.
-This delimitation was impactful for data analysis in the final chapter and for transferability as it will provide recommendations for future research for other researchers.
+Researcher delimitations were from the sample, data collection, and data analysis.
+Sample delimitations for this research were due to all participants being African Americans who have graduated from a PWI.
+This delimitation was impactful for data analysis in the final chapter and for transferability because it will provide recommendations for future research for other researchers.
 Instrumentation for this research was the questionnaire generated from the research and the semi-structured interviews.
 The delimitation within this instrumentation was from the data sources that helped to provide information for the research questions due to being limited to the questionnaire and interviews.
 Possible delimitations from this study included the following:

 The participants were recruited from Facebook groups and the researcher’s personal Facebook page.
 This could have delimited the study because Facebook has been used as a source of support among various communities.
 Everyone is not on Facebook which could have been a delimitation to the sample in this study.